DDLund/Numerical-Methods/README.md

 Iteritive method to solve Ax=b for A real symmetric positive-definite matrix.

 ### ConjGrad.m
 Solves Ax=b for A real symmetric positive-definite matrix.
-Guarenteed to converge in n iterations, where A is nxn.
+Guarenteed to converge in n steps, where A is nxn.

 ### LUSolver.m
+Solves Ax=b by L-U factorization with forward and backwrds substitution.
+Assumes A...
+Finds L lower trianguler, U upper triangular, so that A = L * U. Then solves the equations Ly = b and Ux = b.
+Included is a DoLittle factorization, where L has unit diagonal.

 ### PowerMethod.m